grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 **Other Grafana plugin dependencies (`plugins`)**

-If your plugin relies on any other published Grafana plugins in order to function correctly, be sure to add them to this array field.
+If your plugin relies on any other external Grafana plugins (i.e. non-core plugins) in order to function correctly, be sure to add them to this array field.
 Plugins listed as dependencies here will be automatically installed by Grafana when a user installs your plugin.

 ## Creating a comprehensive README